gravitational/teleport/examples/chart/teleport-auto-trustedcluster/README.md

 $ certbot -d teleport.example.com --manual --logs-dir . --config-dir . --work-dir . --preferred-challenges dns certonly
 ```

-Add the certificate and private key as a Kubernetes secret:
+Add the certificate and private key as a Kubernetes secret.

+Note: `privkey.pem` will be renamed to `tls.key` and `fullchain.pem` will be renamed to `tls.crt` when stored as a TLS
+secret by Kubernetes.
+The Teleport config expects these names.
+Using a secret type other than `tls` will result in an error.

 ```console
 $ kubectl create secret tls tls-web --cert=fullchain.pem --key=privkey.pem
 ```

 #### Important information

 In manual mode, you will need to configure a DNS TXT record on the DNS provider for `teleport.example.com` so that the